Ukraine’s intelligence service claims responsibility for Crimean Bridge drone attack

 Ukraine does not usually claim responsibility for such attacks, but spy chief Vasyl Maliuk confirmed the security services’ involvement in an interview with CNN and warned the Russian president that more similar strikes will follow.

-Mr Maliuk said the drones called "Sea Baby" were developed internally by the SBU, which has now released footage to CNN showing the pilot's screen moments before the attack alongside CCTV of the immediate aftermath.
+Mr Maliuk said the drones called 2Sea Baby” were developed internally by the SBU, which has now released footage to CNN showing the pilot’s screen moments before the attack alongside CCTV of the immediate aftermath.

 The SBU chief said Sea Baby drones were also used to attack a Russian oil tanker in the Black Sea and the warship Olenegorsky Gornyak earlier this month.
 The tanker was reportedly carrying fuel for the Russian military.